javab3ans/scu-discord-bot/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/JAVAB3ANS/scu-discord-bot)
 ![GitHub package.json dependency version (prod)](https://img.shields.io/github/package-json/dependency-version/JAVAB3ANS/scu-discord-bot/discord.js)

-- This is a 24/7 bot that created for the **Santa Clara University Discord Network** to provide a comprehensive social media platform for Santa Clara University students to hang out and build community.
+- This is a 24/7 bot created for the **Santa Clara University Discord Network** to provide a comprehensive social media platform for Santa Clara University students to hang out and build community.

 - Made use of the Node.js environment and the Node module Discord.js to create a bot that greets/sends direct messages, interacts with students, and performs a variety of automated tasks to improve the server experience.